-A memorial service will be held Saturday, June 30 at 2 p.m. at the First United Methodist Church of Chula Vista at 1200 East "H" Street, Chula Vista, California.
+A memorial service was held Saturday, June 30 at 2 p.m. at the First United Methodist Church of Chula Vista at 1200 East "H" Street, Chula Vista, California.

 In lieu of flowers, information will be made available from the family regarding donations made to continue her musical legacy in the area of handbells, which she enjoyed so much.